The 2020 SHOWCASE MAGAZINE Community Strong People of the Year

 are sponsored by URW COMMUNITY FEDERAL CREDIT UNION

-Williamson took time from her busy schedule to talk about community with Showcase.
+Ferrell and Cookie took time from their busy schedules to talk a little about community service with Showcase.

 Showcase Magazine: How do you define community involvement?